3 Aromatic Scents to Make Your Open House Smell Great

 Here is why citrus scents made our list:

-- Bowls of fresh oranges or lemons can be used as part of staging.
-Not only do they add visual appeal but subtly enhance the scent too.
+• Bowls of fresh oranges or lemons can be used as part of staging.
+Not only do they add visual appeal, but subtly enhance the scent.

-- Diffusers with natural citrus oils is also used by many real estate agents to incorporate a fresh aroma at open houses.
+• Diffusers with natural citrus oils are also used by many real estate agents to incorporate a fresh aroma at open houses.

 How To Create A Balance of Scents?